 Written by Professor Knut Helle, University of Bergen.

-Håkon’s Hall has taken its name from its first builder, King Håkon Håkonsson, and was erected between 1247 and 1261.
+Haakon’s Hall in the center of Bergen has taken its name from its first builder, King Håkon Håkonsson, and was erected between 1247 and 1261.
 In the latter year it was in use as “The Stone Hall” at the wedding and coronation of King Magnus Lagabøte (the Lawmender), Håkon’s son and co-ruler.
 The hall was the largest and most imposing building in the royal residence at “Holmen” (the holm), the political centre of the 13th-century Norwegian kingdom.
 It was obviously built for the great occasions in the history of the monarchy and the realm, but also for practical daily use.

 From the late Middle Ages onwards, Norway was without a resident monarchy, and the original functions of the hall lapsed.
 At about 1520 it was used for storage purposes.
 It was allowed to stand roofless during part of the 17th century, but sometime around 1680 it was refitted as the storehouse of Bergenhus Castle.
 It was precisely this storage function which allowed it to survive under various roof-forms, until, about 1840, it was rediscovered for what it had originally been.